DjT98/PTP/README.md

 # PTP
-Inside the Playlist jammer folder is a simple sort by BPM program for .wav files
+Inside the Playlist jammer folder is a simple sort by BPM program for .wav files.